Restricted Stock Units (RSU)

 Advantages and Disadvantages of Restricted Stock Units

-• Incentive for Long-Term RetentionRSUs vest over several years based on a vesting schedule, incentivizing employees to remain with the company long-term in order to fully receive their shares.
+- Incentive for Long-Term Retention – RSUs vest over several years based on a vesting schedule, incentivizing employees to remain long-term in order to fully receive their shares.
 This promotes higher retention of top talent.

-• Alignment with Company PerformanceSince the value of RSUs is tied to the company’s stock price, employees have a vested interest in the company’s success.
+- Alignment with Company Performance – Since the value of Restricted Stock Unit is tied to the company’s stock price, employees have a vested interest in the company’s success.

-• Tax-Efficient for EmployeesRSUs are not taxed until they vest and the shares are issued.
+- Tax-Efficient – RSUs are not taxed until they vest and the shares are issued.
 At that point, their value is taxed as ordinary income.
 If the stock appreciates further after vesting, any additional gains are taxed at preferential long-term capital gains rates when sold.

-• Potential for Significant GainsIf the company’s stock price rises substantially between grant and vesting dates, the vested RSU shares can provide a lucrative payout for employees.
+- Potential for Significant Gains – If the stock price rises substantially between grant and vesting dates, the vested RSU can provide a lucrative payout.

-• Lack of Voting RightsEmployees do not have voting rights for RSUs until the shares actually vest and are issued.
+- Lack of Voting Rights – Employees do not have voting rights until the shares actually vest and are issued.
 This means they cannot vote on corporate matters during the vesting period.

-• No Dividends PaidSince employees do not own the shares until vesting, they are not entitled to receive dividends paid out by the company on those shares during the vesting period.
+- No Dividends Paid – Since they do not own the shares until vesting, they are not entitled to receive dividends paid out during the vesting period.

-• Potential ForfeitureIf an employee leaves the company before their RSUs fully vest, any unvested portion is forfeited back to the company.
-The employee loses that compensation.
+- Potential Forfeiture – If an employee leaves before their RSUs fully vest, any unvested portion is forfeited back to the company they loses that compensation.

-• Concentrated RiskRSUs represent a concentrated position in a single company’s stock, exposing the employee to higher risk compared to a diversified portfolio.
+- Concentrated Risk – RSUs represent a concentrated position in a single company’s stock, exposing to higher risk compared to a diversified portfolio.

-• Vesting Uncertainty For private companies, the vesting schedule may have a “double trigger” requiring both time-based and a liquidity event like an IPO, creating uncertainty around the actual vesting timeline.
+- Vesting Uncertainty – For private companies, the vesting schedule may have a “double trigger” requiring both time-based and a liquidity event like an IPO, creating uncertainty around the actual vesting timeline.

 Comparison of Advantages and Disadvantages of RSU

-Advantages of RSUDisadvantages of RSU
+Advantages of RSU | Disadvantages of RSU |

 Let us take an example

-Let’s assume that Moni gets a job offer from a company in 2013 and is offered 2,000 RSUs over five years, which is considered to be a part of her compensation package to stay in the company.
+Let’s assume that Moni gets a job offer in 2013 and is offered 2,000 RSUs over five years, which is considered to be a part of her compensation package to stay in the company.
 Let us assume that the stock of the company is worth $20 per share at that time.
 This makes the restricted stock units offered worth $40,000.

 The RSUs would be fully owned by Moni after the 5 year period as per the company’s vesting schedule.
 As per the plan, after one year of employment in 2014, Moni would get 20% of the total plan for 400 shares.
 The next year she gets 400 more and it continues like this until after the vesting period ends in 2018, she becomes the owner of all the 2,000 RSUs.
 In short, based on how the company performs, Moni would get at least $40,000 if the price stayed the same or increased.
-And that is how restricted stock units work!

 This is how the vesting plan would look on Eqvista: